iam-frankqiu/web-configurations/README.md

 ![GitHub](https://img.shields.io/github/license/iam-frankqiu/web-configurations)

-Some shared configurations of Prettier, Eslint, and so on.
+Some shared configurations of Prettier, Eslint, and so on.(To be continued)

 ## Configurations